 Urgent deadline for thousands to beat pension credit clampdown

-The clock is ticking for thousands of pensioners with younger partners to claim pension credit before the eligibility rules tighten – which could cost some up to £7,000/yr.
+The clock is ticking for thousands of pensioners with younger partners to claim pension credit before the eligibility rules tighten – which could cost some up to £7,000/year.
 Yet they're just a fraction of the 1.3 million who could claim the income top-up but don't.

 Pension credit is a means-tested benefit aimed at supporting retired people on low incomes, but vast numbers fail to claim.
 Here's what you need to know to hopefully give you a nudge if you're missing out.